‘Living Single’ Reboot? Queen Latifah Teases TV Restart Of Underrated Precursor To ‘Friends’ [Video]

 Fans of both series have long noted the near-mirror rundown of character traits and story lines from Living Single that were seemingly, but never confirmed to be, recycled for Friends to help with its long-lasting success.

-For example, the almost-identical ditzy-yet-lovable natures of both Synclair James-Overton (Kim Coles) from Bowser’s Living Single and Phoebe Buffay (Lisa Kudrow) from Friends, co-created by David Crane and Marta Kauffman, were too obvious to mistake.
-Also, the romantic relationships that ultimately formed throughout the ten-season long Friends (Ross & Rachel, Chandler & Monica) felt a little too similar to that of the couplings of Maxine Shaw and Kyle Barker (Erika Alexander and T.C.
-Carson) and Syclair and Overton (Coles and John Henton) during Living Single’s five seasons.
+For example, the almost-identical ditzy-yet-lovable natures of both Synclair James (Kim Coles) from Bowser’s Living Single and Phoebe Buffay (Lisa Kudrow) from Friends, co-created by David Crane and Marta Kauffman, were too obvious to mistake.
+Also, the romantic relationships that ultimately formed throughout the ten-season long Friends (Ross & Rachel, Chandler & Monica) felt a little too similar to that of the couplings of Maxine Shaw & Kyle Barker (Erika Alexander and T.C.
+Carson), and Synclair & Overton Jones (Coles and John Henton) during Living Single’s five seasons.

 It was an issue that an understandably agitated Latifah couldn’t help but to address during an 1996 L.A.
 Times interview.